-This paper studies a signaling model in which a strategic player determines the cost structure of signaling.
-A principal chooses a price schedule for a product, and an agent with a hidden type chooses how much to purchase as a signal to the market.
-When the market observes the price schedule, the principal charges monopoly prices, and the agent purchases less than the first-best.
-In contrast, when the market does not observe the price schedule, the principal charges lower prices, and the agent purchases more than in the observed case; those of the highest types purchase more than the first-best.
-In terms of payoffs, the principal gains lower profits, whereas the agent obtains higher utility than in the observed case.
-The model can be applied to schools choosing tuition, retailers selling luxury goods and media companies selling advertising messages.
+This paper studies a signaling model in which a strategic player can manipulate the signaling cost.
+A seller chooses a price schedule for a good, and a buyer with a hidden type chooses how much to purchase as a signal to receivers.
+When receivers observe the price schedule, the seller charges monopoly prices, and the buyer purchases less than the first-best.
+In contrast, when receivers do not observe the price schedule, the demand for signals is more elastic.
+We propose a new refinement, the Quasi-Divinity, to refine the equilibria.
+In equilibrium, the seller charges lower prices, and the buyer purchases more than when receivers observe the price schedule; the highest buyer types purchase more than the first-best.
+The model suggests that price transparency benefits the seller but harms the buyer.
+The model can be applied to schools choosing tuition, retailers selling luxury goods and media companies selling advertisements.

 Competitive Nonlinear Pricing for Signals [PDF][Slides]

-This paper studies nonlinear pricing for horizontally differentiated products that provide signaling value to consumers, who choose how much to purchase as a signal to the receivers.
+This paper studies nonlinear pricing for horizontally differentiated products that create signaling value for consumers, who choose how much to purchase as a signal to receivers.
 We characterize the optimal symmetric price schedules under different market structures.
-Under monopoly, when the receivers observe the price schedule, the market is partially covered, and quantity is downward distorted if there is slight horizontal differentiation.
+Under monopoly, when receivers observe the price schedule, the market is partially covered, and quantity is downward distorted if there is slight horizontal differentiation.
 As the degree of horizontal differentiation rises, the market coverage rises, and the downward distortion decreases.
-When the degree is sufficiently high, for a certain level of signaling intensity, the monopolistic allocation achieves the first-best; for higher signaling intensities, quantity is upward distorted at the low end.
-In contrast, when the receivers do not observe the price schedule, the market is always partially covered, and the allocation is more dispersed than that in the observed case.
+When the degree is sufficiently high, at a certain level of signaling intensity, the monopolistic allocation may even achieve the first-best.
+In contrast, when receivers do not observe the price schedule, the market is always partially covered, and the allocation is more dispersed than that in the observed case.
 Specifically, higher types purchase more than in the observed case, with the highest types purchasing more than the first-best, whereas lower types purchase less than in the observed case, with more types excluded from the market.
 When the market structure changes from monopoly to duopoly, market competition results in a higher market coverage and larger quantities for both the observed and unobserved case.